faezehabibi66/Message_Classification/README.md

 # Project Structure
 The project is divided into two parts:
-1. Preprocessing Pipeline
+##1.
+Preprocessing Pipeline
    Load and clean the messages dataset and store the resulting records into a .csv file so that we can use it in the next step to train a supervised model.
+   -Install necessary libraries

-2. ML Pipeline
+##2.
+ML Pipeline
 The machine learning pipeline is concerned with training the model and evaluating it.
 It includes a text processing part because the algorithm must be able to deal with text input.